This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 };

-Going further, we want this proxy object to behave just like a handle
+Furthermore, we want this proxy object to behave just like a handle, capable of using all of handle’s methods.
+This is simple: just inherit from handle.

 class accessor : public handle {